scosman/zipstreamer/README.md

 ### GET /download

-Returns a zip file, from a JSON zip description to be hosted on another server.
+Returns a zip file, from a JSON zip description hosted on another server.
 This is useful over the POST endpoint in a few use cases:

- - You want to hide from the client where the original descriptor files are hosted (see zsid parameter)
+ - You want to hide from the client where the original files are hosted (see zsid parameter)
  - Use cases where POST requests aren't easy to adopt (traditional static webpages)
  - You want to trigger a browsers' "Save File" UI, which isn't shown for POST requests.
 See `POST /create_download_link` as an alternative if you prefer writing this logic client side.

-This endpoint requires one of two query parameters describing where to fetch the JSON .
+This endpoint requires one of two query parameters describing where to find the JSON descriptor.
 If both are provided, only `zsurl` will be used:

  - `zsurl`: the full URL to the JSON file describing the zip.
-Example: `zipstreamer.yourserver.com/download?furl=https://gist.githubusercontent.com/scosman/449df713f97888b931c7b4e4f76f82b1/raw/82a1b54cd20ab44a916bd76a5b5d866acee2b29a/listfile.json`
+Example: `zipstreamer.yourserver.com/download?zsurl=https://gist.githubusercontent.com/scosman/449df713f97888b931c7b4e4f76f82b1/raw/82a1b54cd20ab44a916bd76a5b5d866acee2b29a/listfile.json`
  - `zsid`: must be used with the `ZS_LISTFILE_URL_PREFIX` environment variable.
 The JSON file will be fetched from `ZS_LISTFILE_URL_PREFIX + zsid`.
 This allows you to hide the full URL path from clients, revealing only the end of the URL.
 Example: `ZS_LISTFILE_URL_PREFIX = "https://gist.githubusercontent.com/scosman/"` and `zipstreamer.yourserver.com/download?zsid=449df713f97888b931c7b4e4f76f82b1/raw/82a1b54cd20ab44a916bd76a5b5d866acee2b29a/listfile.json`

 ### POST /create_download_link

-This endpoint takes the JSON zip description in the POST body, stores it in a local cache, allowing the caller to fetch the file via an additional call to `GET /download_link/{link_id}`.
+This endpoint takes the JSON zip description in the POST body, stores it in a local cache, allowing the caller to fetch the zip file via an additional call to `GET /download_link/{link_id}`.

-This is useful for if you want to trigger a browsers' "Save File" UI, which isn't shown for POST requests.
+This is useful for if you want to trigger a browser "Save File" UI, which isn't shown for POST requests.
 See `GET /download` if you prefer a server-driven approach.

 *Important*:

  - These links only live for 60 seconds.
 They are expected to be used immediately.
- - This stores the link in an in memory cache, so it's not suitable for deploying to a multi-server cluster without extra configuration.
-If you are hosting a multi-server cluster make sure to enable Session Affinity on your host, so that requests from a given client are routed to a consistent correct host.
-See the deploy section for examples of how to configure Heroku and Google Cloud Run.
+ - This stores the link in an in-memory cache, so it's not suitable for deploying to a multi-server cluster without extra configuration.
+If you are hosting a multi-server cluster, see the deployment section for options.

 Here is an example response body containing the link ID.
-See docs for `GET /download_link/{link_id}` below for how to fetch this file:
+See docs for `GET /download_link/{link_id}` below for how to fetch the zip file:

 ```
 {